 Frequently Asked Questions

-On Monday 30 June 2025 the service will expand to include all food scraps (cooked and raw), and be collected weekly.
+The organics service now accepts all food scraps (cooked and raw), and is collected weekly.
 That means all your food organics and garden organics (FOGO) can go to make great compost.

 If you do not have a lime green lid organics bin contact Solo on 1800 270 250 or email.

-If you live within the Cessnock City, Maitland City, or Singleton Local Government area and receive a kerbside garbage collection you are eligible to have a fortnightly lime green lid organics bin collection.
+If you live within the Cessnock City, Maitland City, or Singleton Local Government areas and receive a kerbside garbage collection you are required to be provided with a weekly green bin organics collection.

 NB: NSW Legislation requires all Councils to implement a weekly FOGO service by 2030.